muriarty1893/Heart-Attack-Prediction-and-EDA/README.md

    - Lists nearby hospitals within a 15 km radius.
    - Marks the locations of these hospitals on the map for easy navigation.

-## How to Run

-1. Access the notebook on Kaggle: [Heart Attack EDA & Prediction Notebook](https://www.kaggle.com/code/namanmanchanda/heart-attack-eda-prediction-90-accuracy/notebook).
-2. Ensure dependencies like `pandas`, `numpy`, and `scikit-learn` are installed.
-3. Download the dataset from Kaggle.
-4. Execute cells sequentially to reproduce results.

 ## Applications

 This project can serve as: